trevorcampbell/dynamic-means/README.md

     make config=release
     ./DynMeansExample

+If you want to change how the example compiles, a [premake](http://industriousone.com/premake) Makefile generation script is included.

 ####Citation

 If you use Dynamic Means for a paper or project, please use the following BibTeX entry for citation: